 1 pint lemon sorbet

-Serve champagne on tall champagne glasses and add a scoop of lemon sorbet.
+Serve in tall champagne glasses and add a scoop of lemon sorbet.
 Cheers!